NishantBansal2003/Brokerax-Cryptocurrency-Website/README.md

 5. Made Website fully responsive

+**Note**: Don't worry, your password is encrypted, so no one can see it.

 **Note**: This is a simulation website where you can experience buying and selling crypto coins.
 Please be aware that while the coin price data shown is real-time, the coins you buy and sell on this platform are not real and cannot be exchanged for actual cryptocurrency.